-Just three short years ago, I launched a new Spiritual Direction practice.
-Now, supporting a full-time practice of over 40 directees, publishing over 60 blog posts, and welcoming over nine thousand unique visitors to the website, I share the steps and resources that have been the most helpful in building my private practice.
+Just four short years ago, I launched a new Spiritual Direction practice.
+Now, supporting a full-time practice of over 40 clients, publishing over 70 blog posts, and welcoming over fourteen thousand unique visitors to the website, I share the steps and resources that have been the most helpful in building my private practice.
 May my sharing inspire and encourage you to consider stepping out in faith, to start something new, to bless a desperate world, for such a time as this.
 The time is now.

 If after reviewing these resources you would like to meet on a live video call for personal consultation to further discuss the possibility of getting started in private practice, please feel free to drop me an email at firstname.lastname@example.org

 Bless you dear one,

 Here are a few ways to consider working with me:

 - Schedule a Free phone consult with me; to discuss the possibility of my helping you to launch your practice.

 - Write a Guest Blog article for my Blog.
 Get introduced to people looking for a Spiritual Director.

 - Speak on an upcoming Webinar “Taste of Spiritual Direction” to introduce yourself and present a brief spiritual exercise to webinar guests and others who will view the recording.

 Struggling with Doubt?
 Find spiritual resources to encourage you to Persevere.